Baby-Frog/froggy-gaming/README.md

 This is a gaming gears store website

-Watch more detail in [Froggy Gaming](https://baby-frog.github.io/froggy-gaming/)
+See more detail in [Froggy Gaming](https://baby-frog.github.io/froggy-gaming/)

 # What we have ?